Are Nitric Oxide Supplements Good for Weight Lifting?

 What many people do not know, however, is that your body has a system for cooling down internally too.
 When you are hot, blood pumps faster.
 The faster it moves, the more it cools.

-By taking nitric oxide, you are relaxing and widening those blood vessels, allowing for this process to be sped up, keeping you cooler.
+By taking nitric oxide, you are relaxing and widening those blood vessels, allowing for this process to be sped up, and keeping you cooler.

 Body Fat Burning